tylerjj/537ps/README.md

 email: tjjohnston2@wisc.edu

 Contribution:
 	- This project was done by myself, as an individual.
-I chose not to search extensively for a partner, as my skillset was so weak at the outset that I felt I would only be a detriment to others.
-	Going forward, I may be more inclined to find a group.

 	- I heavily utilized tutorials, man files, piazza, etc in order to shore up my lack of familiarity with C. I tried to be